rivenbryan/gpacalculator/README.md

 # GPA Calculator

 This is a simple web application built with React.js that allows users to calculate their GPA.
 It uses Firebase as the backend service and Material-UI for styling.
+Currently it only supports university with a cap of 5.

 ## Installation